Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Introduction

-Let $G_{x_0}(z)$ be the Cauchy transform of $x_0$ as defined in \eqref{CauchyTrans} and let It is known \cite{Biane1997} that the map $H_t$ maps the piecewise analytic curves $\{(a, \pm v_t(a)): a\in \R\}$ to $\R$.
-The restriction of $H_t$ to the set $\{a+ib \in \C^+: b>v_t(a)\}$ is the inverse of an analytic self-map $F_t:\C^+\to\C^+$ such that where $s_t$ is a semicircular variable with variance $t$ \cite{Biane1997}.
+Let $G_{x_0}(z)$ be the Cauchy transform of $x_0$ as defined in \eqref{CauchyTrans} and let It is known \cite{Biane1997} that $H_t$ maps the curves $\{(a, \pm v_t(a)): a\in \R\}$, which are analytic at the points where $v_t(a) > 0$, to $\R$.
+The restriction of $H_t$ to the set $\{a+ib \in \C^+: b>v_t(a)\}$ is the inverse of an analytic self-map on the upper half plane $F_t:\C^+\to\C^+$ such that where $s_t$ is a semicircular variable with variance $t$ \cite{Biane1997}.
 The map $F_t$ is the \emph{subordination function with respect to $x_0$} and allows one to compute $G_{x_0+s_t}$ from $G_{x_0}$.
 The following theorem summarizes the results proved in Theorems \ref{ThAdd}, \ref{AddBound} and Proposition \ref{addunique}.

 \begin{theorem} The Brown measure $\rho_t$ of $x_0+c_t$ has the following properties. \begin{enumerate} \item The support of $\rho_t$ is the closure of an open set.
 More precisely, $\textrm{supp}\:\rho_t = \LtC$ where